ministryofjustice/noms-api-gateway-management/README.md

 Alerts on token expiration.

-Token request interface for potential clients to submit requests for access.
+Token request interface for potential clients to submit requests for access to the NOMIS API.